 - Change mapping in the Editor window.

-One-click ingestion supports ingesting from source data in all data formats supported by Azure Data Explorer for ingestion.
+The ingestion wizard supports ingesting from source data in all data formats supported by Azure Data Explorer for ingestion.

 In the Editor window of the Schema tab, you can adjust data table columns as necessary.

 The changes you can make in a table depend on the following parameters:

 |New table||New mapping||Change data type, Rename column, New column, Delete column, Update column, Sort ascending, Sort descending|

 |Existing table||New mapping||New column (on which you can then change data type, rename, and update),

 When adding a new column or updating a column, you can change mapping transformations.
 For more information, see Mapping transformations